 Travel down to these Woodlands food places

-Besides the rows of restaurant outlets at Causeway Point, a plethora of delicious stalls lies within Woodlands.
-The next time you’re in the area, take a short walk around this exciting neighbourhood and check out these lesser-known stalls instead.
+Besides the rows of restaurant outlets at Causeway Point, a plethora of deliciousness lies within these Woodlands food options.
+The next time you’re wondering what to eat in Woodlands, take a short walk around this exciting neighbourhood and check out these lesser-known stalls instead.

 If you’re combing the ulu North for more hidden food gems, check out these 10 Yew Tee food places as well.
 Whether it’s celebrity-endorsed chicken rice or Western fusion creations, these exciting eateries prove that Yew Tee is not just the random neighbourhood near Choa Chu Kang.